flhuihui1001/Big-data-Hadoop-and-spark/README.md

 At this point, you should understand why this command works.

-Our goal in this part is to write a map/reduce programs using Python3.4 and Hadoop Streaming that will report the number of hits for each month.
+Your goal in this part is to write maper and reducer programs using Python3.4 and Hadoop Streaming that will report the number of hits for each month.
 For example, if there were 10,000 hits in the month January 2010 and 20,000 hits in the month February 2010, your output should look like this: